 Methods of Shipment

-Shipping Gold and Silver to CMIGS
+Shipping Gold and Silver to CMI

 Flat Rate boxes are free at your local Post Office.
-The boxes are sturdy enough to handle gold, but for silver the boxes need to be reinforced.
-For tips on packaging silver for shipment, view our slide presentation How to Ship Silver.
+The boxes are sturdy enough to handle gold, but for silver, the boxes need to be reinforced.
+The medium “shoe box” size is the most commonly used.

-Please call with any questions about doing business with CMIGS.
-We accept calls Mondays through Fridays, 7:00 a.m. to 5:00 p.m.
+Please call with any questions about doing business with CMI.
+We accept calls Monday through Thursday, 7:00 a.m. to 5:00 p.m.
+MST, and Fridays, 7:00 a.m. to 3:00 p.m.
 MST.
 Our toll free number is 1-800-528-1380.
 If you have what you think is a straight forward question and want to use email, it’s firstname.lastname@example.org.